bbrowning/konflux-taxonomy/README.md

 what you want your model to learn.
-The example questions and answers in your taxonomy, along with any supporting knowledge documents, get used to generate much larger numbers of synthetic question and answer pairs that are ultimately used to fine-tune a model.
+The example questions and answers in your taxonomy, along with any supporting knowledge documents, get used to generate much larger numbers of synthetic question and answer pairs that are ultimately used to fine tune a model.

 We won't walk through contributing to the official InstructLab taxonomy here, but follow the guides in its GitHub repository if